 Fiber is a substance found in plants.
 Dietary fiber, the kind you eat, is found in fruits, vegetables, and grains.
 Your body cannot digest fiber, so it passes through your intestines without being absorbed much.

 Dietary fiber adds bulk to your diet.
-Because it makes you feel full faster and for longer, it can help you control weight.
+Because it makes you feel full faster and for longer, it can help you with weight loss efforts or to maintain a healthy weight.

 High fiber diets can also help with constipation.